beave/meer/doc/source/configuration.rst

        # to store Suricata or Sagan data, you'll likely want to leave this
        # disabled.
 The legacy reference system isn't very efficient and there's
        # better ways to keep track of this data.
 This is also a memory hog and
-       # preformance killer.
+       # performance killer.
 See tools/reference_handler/reference_handler.pl to
-       # build a centeralized reference table.
+       # build a centralized reference table.

        reference_system: disabled
        sid_file: "/etc/suricata/rules/sid-msg.map"   # Created with "create-sidmap"